ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 This baptism took place in the final year of Edward's life.
 He and his second wife Hannah had both been members of the Church for just over a decade at that point, and depending on Edward's health at that time, we can assume that he and Hannah would have been present for the ceremony that day.

-It is interesting to note the care taken to quote the scripture verse used in the sermon, which uniquely identifies it with the King James Version of the Bible.
+It is interesting to note the care taken to quote the scripture verse used in the sermon, as it is a translation that uniquely identifies it with the King James Version of the Bible.
 Therefore, we can know some of the exact words spoken that day by Reverend Ford Eastman:

 <figure>
 <blockquote>Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.</blockquote>